OpenAngelArena/oaa/docs/tourney/job_descriptions.md

 ### Requirements

-Needs to have previous experience as Coordinator/Admin/Mod for a DOTA or OAA tournament.
+OAA dev and previous experience as Coordinator/Admin/Mod for a DOTA or OAA tournament.
+Multi-lingual experience is a plus.

 ### Duties